icarussfalls/OU-Volatility-Estimation---NEPSE/readme.md

 - **Visualization**: Generate plots for log returns, volatility, and simulated paths.

 ## Requirements
-Make sure you have the following Python libraries installed:
+The following Python libraries are required:
 - `numpy`
 - `pandas`
 - `matplotlib`